vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 .accounts(accounts)
 ```

-For example, to limit the search to contacts belonging to only one account.
+For example, to limit the search to contacts belonging to only one account,

 ```kotlin
 .accounts(Account("john.doe@gmail.com", "com.google"))